Let me just tell you about my day.

-Get email that I have an assignment due tomorrow that I forgot about.
+Get an email that I have an assignment due tomorrow that I forgot about.

 I can hear kids screaming at each other and banging doors and walls.
 They are playing “store” and selling each other stuff that they already own and it sounds like Colton just shorted Audrey some of her change.
 I think she threatened to cut him.
 I blame Spongebob.

 Seriously beyond delicious!

 - 1 1/2 cup all purpose flour

 - 1 tsp. baking powder

 - 1/2 tsp. salt

 - 1 cup oats